watertap-org/watertap/docs/how_to_guides/how_to_use_apparent_and_true_chemical_species.rst

 =============================================

-In ProteusLib, most all chemical processes simulated will be considered "true" species, i.e., species that actually exist in an aqueous solution.
+In ProteusLib, most all chemical processes simulated will be considered "true" species, i.e., species that actually exist in an aqueous solution (e.g., Na+ and Cl- for NaCl).
 However, their may be times when you want to have your system report the "apparent" species between your inlet and/or outlet ports of a flowsheet.
 To do this, you need to understand how to define a species in a given configuration file as "apparent",